lucasvaltl/imrsv.data-documentation/Content.md

 #### Grouper Class
 The static `Grouper`class is the main way this application transforms data.
 It contains only one method: `GroupBy`.
-The main usecase of this method is similar to a pivot table: it groups a table along a user defined dimension.
+The main use case of this method is similar to a pivot table: it groups a table along a user defined dimension.
 The method also allows for sub-grouping each group of data.
 The main output is a `FlatTable` file, where each cell holds a key value pair: The key is the main data value of the group, and the value is a list of key value pairs that hold the names and values of the subgroups.
 When the main grouping column consists of a format parseable as `DateTime`, the rows are ordered by ascendingly by time.

 **Methods and Instantiators:**